anthonyrisinger/cga/9/cga+03.md

 where $\mathbf{n}$ is a unit vector defining the mirror.
 The geometric products $\mathbf{nv}$ and $\mathbf{vn}$ preserve all information needed to complete the reflection.

-This is the "aha!" moment for an engineer: the structure of the geometric product isn't arbitrary or mystical.
-It's forced by the requirement of information preservation.
-Just as Shannon's information theory shows that lossless compression has theoretical limits, the geometric product represents the minimal algebraic structure needed to preserve geometric information.

 #### Immediate Validation: Complex Numbers Fall Out

 If our information-preservation principle is correct, it should reveal why certain algebras are so effective for geometric computation.
 Let's test it in two dimensions.